eero-lehtinen/oklch-color-picker.nvim/README.md

 },
 ```

 This plugin automatically downloads the picker application and a color parser library from the releases page of [the picker application repository](https://github.com/eero-lehtinen/oklch-color-picker) (it's open source too in a different repo!).
 The picker is a standalone ⚡Rust⚡ application with ⚡blazing fast⚡ performance and startup time.
+There are prebuilt binaries for Linux, macOS, and Windows.

 ## Demo